Social and Ecological Impact Theory

 As we decrease our creativity, we decrease social and ecological justice.

-2. A vision of how the conditions can be when in full health.
+3. A vision of how the condition can be when in full life and growth (health).
+Island B

 What might life look like if we were increasingly giving… expressing… our creativity?

-Our society and ecology would reflect our increasing creativity.
+Our society and ecology could reflect our increasing creativity.

-We would see an increase in the generation of new life and growth such as regeneration, restoration, renewal… recreation.
+Would we see an increase in the generation of new life and growth such as regeneration, restoration, renewal… recreation?

 Scales of Justice